-If your car broke down because of an engine problem, would you ask a random friend to look at your car and tell you what’s wrong with it?
+If your car broke down, would you ask a chef to look at it and tell you what’s wrong?

-- People who are in the exact audience for you book
+- People who are in the exact audience you want your book to reach.

 Let’s break down each category:

 This is obvious.
-Someone who has a lot of experience in writing and editing can almost certainly help you with your manuscript, and give good feedback.
+Someone who has a lot of experience in writing and editing can almost certainly help you with your manuscript and give useful feedback.

-But remember, many people vastly overestimate their experience and ability in these areas.
-Many people think they are skilled writers or editors, when in fact they are not.
+Keep in mind that many people vastly overestimate their experience and ability in these areas.
+Many people think because they write emails all day, it qualifies them as skilled writers or editors, when in fact they are not that at all.

-This type of feedback can be very helpful.
-If your book is about—for example—how to build an app business, and you give it to two of your friends who are trying to build app businesses, their feedback could be very helpful.
-They could tell you what really helped them in the book, what parts they wished had more content, and where they got confused or lost.
-That sort of feedback tends to be very valuable.
+If your book is about how to build an app business, and you give it to two friends who are trying to build app businesses, that is perfect.
+They could tell you what helped them in the book, which parts they wished had more content, and where they got confused or lost.
+That sort of feedback tends to be valuable.